-Document Nam Status Expected Adoption Date Affordable Housi Under preparation on 2021 Geographical Coverage Whole Borough Document Details Role and Content: Provide further guidance on the delivery of affordable housing within market Timetable Evidence /Information gathering and preparing a draft SPD Consultation on Draft SPD Response to representations and preparing final SPD Adoption by Council Completed February/March 2021 May 2021 June 2021 Arrangements for Production Document Nam ne Status Expected Adoption Date Greening Blackpo ool Supplementary Planning Document Under preparation 2021 Geographical Coverage Whole Borough ı Document Details Role and Content: The SPD describes how different development proposals will be expected to contribute to the aims and objectives set out in the Green and Blue Infrastructure Strategy, the Open Space Assessment 2019, the Playing Pitch Strategy and the Tree Strategy, ensuring a green and sustainable future for the town.
+Document Nam Status Expected Adoption Date Affordable Housi Under preparation on 2021 Geographical Coverage Document Details Role and Content: Provide further guidance on the delivery of affordable housing within market Timetable Evidence /Information gathering and preparing a draft SPD Consultation on Draft SPD Response to representations and preparing final SPD Adoption by Council npleted ot 2021 v 2021 c 2021 Arrangements for Production Prepared by the Planning Strategy Team Document Name Status Expected Adop Date Greening Blackpo ool Supplementary Planning Document Under preparation on 2021 Geographical Coverage Whole Borough Document Details Role and Content: The SPD describes how different development proposals will be expected to contribute to the aims and objectives set out in the Green and Blue Infrastructure Strategy, the Open Space Assessment 2019, the Playing Pitch Strategy and the Tree Strategy, ensuring a green and sustainable future for the town.
 It will describe the priorities for green infrastructure improvement and highlight priority actions to be taken.
 The document will provide guidance to applicants and developers to ensure that proposals for development make the most of opportunities to improve existing and create new green infrastructure.
 Status: SPD Chain of Conformity: The Greening Blackpool SPD should conform with the Blackpool Local Plan Core Strategy and the NPPF.
-Timetable Evidence /Information gathering and preparing a draft SPD Consultation on Draft SPD Response to representations and preparing final SPD Adoption by Council Completed February/March 2021 May 2021 June 2021 oruary/March 2021 ny 2021 Arrangements for Production Prepared by the Planning Strategy Team Input from other Council Services Input and approval from Members via Executive
+Timetable Evidence /Information gathering and preparing a draft SPD Completed July 2021 Response to representations and preparing final SPD Adoption by Council 7 2021 ot 2021 Arrangements for Production Prepared by the Planning Strategy Team Input from other Council Services Input and approval from Members via Executive •